FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 1. Make sure you have [Python 3](https://www.python.org/downloads/) installed.
 Click "Add Python to your PATH" during the install.
 2. Install any of the programs that opens .zip files.
+3. Download the newest release of TMS Finder by clicking [here](https://github.com/FoolingMyselfWithDreams/YT-TMS-Finder/releases)
-3. Extract the file (right click file and click "Extract here")
+4. Extract the file (right click file and click "Extract here")
-4. Open a command prompt (Press Windows Key, search for CMD) and install the requirements:
+5. Open a command prompt (Press Windows Key, search for CMD) and install the requirements by typing:
 ```
 cd "insert folder path to the requirements.txt file" (without quotes)
 ```
+press Enter and then:
 ```
 pip install -r requirements.txt
 ```
-5. If you have problems installing PyAudio, skip to the next step.
+6. If you have problems installing PyAudio, skip to the next step.

-6. To make the installation easier, we'll use chocolatey which is just like brew, pip, or other module utilities.
+7. To make the installation easier, we'll use chocolatey which is just like brew, pip, or other module utilities.
 Press the Windows Key, search for CMD, right click on CMD and choose to open it in Administrator mode, copy & paste this command and press Enter:
 ```
 @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command " [System.Net.ServicePointManager]::SecurityProtocol = 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
 ```

-7. Great!
+8. Great!
 Now you have Chocolately installed.
 Next we'll install the chromedriver and bs4 (Beautiful Soup).
 If you already have the chromedriver you can skip this step.
 Close the previous CMD window and open a new CMD in administrator mode, then run:
 ```
 choco install chromedriver
 ```